 Conference Website: AICPA Advanced Personal Financial Planning Conference (separate registration page for the online virtual PFP conference version)

-Honorable Mention: An honorable mention in the technical content category goes to the NAPFA National Conferences, which now runs two events annually (in 2014 one will be in Salt Lake City in May, and the other will be somewhere on the east coast in the fall).
+Honorable Mention: An honorable mention in the technical content category goes to the NAPFA National Conferences, which now runs two events annually (in 2014 one will be in Salt Lake City in May, and the other will be in Charlotte in the fall).
 For NAPFA members, the NAPFA annual conference is always a great event for both education and connecting with the NAPFA community, and NAPFA has a great base of members who are serious about their craft.
 For non-NAPFA members - especially those who do not meet the NAPFA fee-only requirement - the AICPA event may be more appealing.

 Best For Advisor Technology: Technology Tools For Today (T3) Conference